 Joshua Wilkins, Dean of Students

-Claudine Thomas, Associate Dean of Academic Research & Institutional Research
+Claudine Thomas, Associate Dean of Academic Services & Institutional Research

 Vince Altimari, Director of Operations and Facilities